Last updated on January 25th, 2019 at 01:06 pm

 Argentina is an incredibly vast and diverse country, being the 8th largest country in the world, it has one of the greatest ecosystem varieties on the planet.
 From the tree-lined streets of Buenos Aires to the crystal lakes of Northern Patagonia, to the towering mountains of Southern Patagonia, to the colored hills of the Northwest, to the thunderous falls in the Northeast and the tranquil valleys of the West, Argentina will never cease to amaze.

 Argentina, located in the southern hemisphere, experiences seasons that are opposite of those in the northern hemisphere.
 Winter is from June – September, and summer is from December – March.
 With that in mind, you might be wondering, what are the best times to visit Argentina?
 The answer lies in your preferences on destinations and activities!

 Best Times to Visit Argentina – Northwest Argentina

 Northwestern Argentina includes destinations like Salta, Jujuy, Tucuman and Cafayate.
 It boasts incredible landscapes with picturesque mountains, prevailing indigenous and rural cultures, and insane rock formations.
 This region of Argentina sits at a perfect altitude for growing Torrontes grapes, used to produce a white wine that is primarily only seen in this region of the world.
 This area is dry and cool with temperatures not often reaching over 80 °F (26 °C).

-Best Time to Visit: Because the area does not vary much in temperature, you can really visit at any time.
+Best Time to go to Argentina: Because the area does not vary much in temperature, you can really visit at any time.
 The most popular time to visit is from October – December.
 The temperature remains around 80 °F (26 °C), and you’ll avoid the crowds.
 The most rainfall occurs during the summer from December – February.
 To see the mountains when they are greenest, visit during Argentina’s autumn February – April.
 For wine and culture, explore the town of Cafayate, which holds a large folkloric music festival and a harvest festival in February and March.
 If you can only travel during June – August but want to avoid the cold weather that occurs in the more Southern areas, this is also a very good time to visit.

 Read more >> Salta Tours